sphinx-protocol/cairo-data-structures/README.md

 ## Testing

-We run unit tests using the `pytest-asyncio` package.
-The test contracts can be found in the `tests/cairo` folder.
-Incidentally, these contracts also serve as a useful guide on how the contracts in this library can be used.
+We run unit tests using `protostar`.
+The contracts found in the `tests` folder incidentally also serve as a useful guide on how the contracts in this library can be used.